sora64/phelps-team-profile-generator-challenge/README.md

   ## Installation

-  Make sure to install the required packages with npm install before running the application.
+  Make sure to install the required packages with "npm install" before running the application.

   ## Usage